DataScienceAtUCSB/SpringNoviceGroup/titanicProject.md

 			The club has a physical copy of this book
 		</li>
 		<li>
-			Introduction to Statistical Learning is slightly better in explaning the algorithms themselves
+			Introduction to Statistical Learning is slightly better in explaining the algorithms themselves
 		</li>
 	</ul>
 	<li>